thayslunesaca/PocGame/README.md

 3. Avoid touch DEBUFF OBJECTS that will apper to you in your running.
 DEBUFF OBJECTS can bring many problems to your character;
 4. Collect BUFF OBJECTS that will appear to you in your running to improve your character.
 4. Win the match by surviving the race with at least 1 life.
-5. On the end of a match you will receive informations about Bornout, what you have reached so far, what your avoid and good pratices to always be safe !
+5. On the end of a match you will receive informations about Bornout, what you have reached so far, what you have avoided and good pratices to always be safe; For the game mechanics you will receive credits to use in in-game shop to improve your nexts runnouts !
 6. Have Fun

 ## Game Cicle